rails/rails/guides/source/debugging_rails_applications.md

 end
 ```

-TIP: You can use the debugger while using +rails console+.
-Just remember to +require "debugger"+ before calling the +debugger+ method.
+TIP: You can use the debugger while using `rails console`.
+Just remember to `require "debugger"` before calling the `debugger` method.

 ```bash
 $ rails console